chefZau/chefZau/README.md

 ### What I'm working on

-In the previous twelve months, I was doing a data analyst internship [@LBM Partner Services](https://lbmpartnerservices.com/), working on a mix of data wrangling, data visualization, and automation!
+In the previous fifteen months, I worked as a data analyst [@LBM Partner Services](https://lbmpartnerservices.com/), working on a mix of data wrangling, data visualization, and automation!
 In my spare time, I'm polishing up [BMO Mutual Fund Exploration](https://github.com/chefZau/Exploring-BMO-MFunds) and a host of other side-projects that may or may not see the light of day :)

 <!--START_SECTION:waka-->
 ```text